NevenaPetro/Football-ScoreBoard-app/README.md

 This app was built using the following technologies:

-HTML
-CSS
-JavaScript
-React.js
+HTML, CSS, JavaScript, React.js

 ## Getting started

-npm install
-npm start
+npm install, npm start

 ## How to Use the Application